cronologic-de/ug_ndigo6g/source/packform/struct.rst

         Payload data of the packet.

-        The length of ``data`` corresponds to :cpp:member:`crono_packet::length`.
+        The length of ``data`` corresponds to :member:`crono_packet::length`.

-        The data type must be cast according to :cpp:member:`crono_packet::type`, and the data encoding also depends on :cpp:member:`crono_packet::type`.
+        The data type must be cast according to :member:`crono_packet::type`, and the data encoding also depends on :member:`crono_packet::type`.

-        See :numref:`Section %s<adc data format>` for the data encoding of ADC data.
+        See :doc:`adcdata` for the data encoding of ADC data.

-        See :numref:`Section %s<tdcpacket bit table>` for the data encoding of TDC data.
+        See :doc:`tdcdata` for the data encoding of TDC data.

-        See :numref:`Section %s<avrg data format>` for the data encoding of averaged ADC data.
+        See :doc:`avrgdata` for the data encoding of averaged ADC data.